 We may not think of reading a work out loud as being a useful technique for critiquing a work, but it can be.
 Before a piece ever reaches a critiquer’s hands, though, authors can use the technique too.
 This article, then, is more for authors than critiquers, but both can benefit from it.

-If you’ve been writing for any time at all, you’ve probably heard the advice that you should read your work out loud, or have it read to you.
-The reason is that you’ll hear (literally) the things that go bump or clank in the text that you might not have discovered otherwise.
-Your brain processes information through different channels when in comes in through your ears versus your eyes and that can be truly eye- (or should that be “ear-”?) opening.
+If you’ve been writing for any time at all, you’ve heard the advice that you should read your work out loud, or have it read to you.
+The reason is, you’ll hear things go bump or clank in the text that you might not have discovered otherwise.
+Your brain processes information through different channels when it comes in through your ears as opposed to when it comes in through your eyes.
+That can be truly eye- (or should that be “ear-”?) opening.

 Like a lot of authors, I used to think I ...Read More